Good points

 General appearance.
 Medium In size, of sturdy typical spaniel character, curly coat, an active muscular dog with emphasis placed on proper size and conformation, correct head properties, texture of coat and colour.
 Of amicable disposition; demeanour indicates intelligence, strength and endurance.

 Colour.
-Solid liver or dark chocolate, a little white on toes or chest permissible.
+Solid liver or dark chocolate, a little white on toes or chest, is permissible.

 Head and skull.
 Moderate in length, skull rather broad and full, stop moderately defined but not too pronounced.
 Forehead covered with short smooth hair and without tuft or topknot.
 Muzzle of medium length, square and with no inclination to snipiness, jaws strong and of good length, and neither undershot nor overshot, teeth straight and well shaped.
 Nose sufficiently wide with well-developed nostrils to ensure good scenting power.